ujihisa/static_literal_parser/README.md

 ## FAQ

-* Q. Why can't local variables, instance variables, or any other variables can't be passed like constants?
+* Q. Why can't local variables, instance variables, or any other variables be passed like constants?
     * A. Simply because the author had not found use cases for that yet.
 If there are use cases, let's add them.

 ## Author